aaronparker/aaronparker.github.io/_posts/2008-02-18-server-managers-power-is-in-the-command-line.md

 Command line interaction with Server Manager also provides the ability to query what roles and features are installed on the server as well as export and import configurations via XML files.
 This is a great change from earlier versions of Windows and will help to reduce the time spent managing Windows Server 2008.

-I&#8217;ve included here the complete list of roles and features that you can use with SERVERMANAGER.CMD and OCSETUP.EXE in Windows Server 2008 and Windows Server Core.
-Don&#8217;t reach for that GUI, real men (and women) use the command line.
+I've included here the complete list of roles and features that you can use with SERVERMANAGER.CMD and OCSETUP.EXE in Windows Server 2008 and Windows Server Core.
+Don't reach for that GUI, real men (and women) use the command line.

 <p class="download">
   [download id=&#8221;25&#8243; format=&#8221;1&#8243;]